notBarbarossa/Delivery-Time-Analysis/README.md

 5. The histogram shows a peak in the 20–40 minute range, suggesting that the majority of orders are completed within a reasonable time

 ![time](https://github.com/user-attachments/assets/25fb3f0e-dd1a-4fd0-b98f-44ad344502d2)

+## Recommendation

+1. Investigate orders with delivery times over 90 minutes to identify recurring issues.

+2. Consider flagging those as delay cases and reviewing delivery partner logs or customer feedback for root causes